wp-plugins/feed-wrangler/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload the `feed-wrangler` directory to your blog's `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to "Settings" > "Feed Wrangler" to create a new feed.